vitejs/vite/docs/guide/ssr.md

 ## SSR Bundle

 In some cases like `webworker` runtimes, you might want to bundle your SSR build into a single JavaScript file.
-You can enable this behavior by setting `ssr.bundleAll` to `true`.
+You can enable this behavior by setting `ssr.noExternal` to `true`.
 This will do two things:

 - Treat all dependencies as `noExternal`
 - Throw an error if any Node.js built-ins are imported